A Complete Printable Packing List cover

 Forgetting small toiletry items can add up, especially on a cruise.
 Use my list to ensure you don’t forget a thing.

-Use a hanging toiletry bag like the Vera Bradley hanging toiletry bag shown below to keep your toiletries within reach.
+Use a hanging toiletry bag like the hanging toiletry bag shown below to keep your toiletries within reach.

 The built-in hanger works perfectly on the back of the cabin bathroom door.